 Current science shows us that diversity of age, species, size and genetics of trees are key to forest resilience and survival.
 Mature forests are spatially diverse with trees standing together and individually interspersed with fallen logs and natural openings.

-Selectively removing some small trees in formerly logged second-growth forests can accelerate tree growth by reducing competition for sunlight and water, putting the forest on a path to return to mature, old-growth conditions sooner.
+Selectively removing some small trees in formerly logged forests can accelerate tree growth by reducing competition for sunlight and water, putting the forest on a path to return more quickly to mature, old-growth conditions.

 Selective Thinning is One Forest Health Strategy

-Selectively removing some small trees in formerly logged second-growth stands is a restoration forestry technique that has been successfully used by Midpen’s conservation partners in the region, and is proposed as part of Midpen’s La Honda Forest Health Project.
-This strategy can accelerate tree growth by reducing competition for sunlight and water, putting the forest on a path to return to mature, old-growth conditions sooner.
+Selectively removing some small trees in formerly logged stands is a restoration forestry technique that has been successfully used by Midpen’s conservation partners in the region and is proposed as part of Midpen’s La Honda Forest Health Project.
+Thinning from below also reduces ladder fuels to increase wildland fire resiliency.
+This strategy can accelerate tree growth by reducing competition for sunlight and water, putting the forest on a path to return more quickly to mature, old-growth conditions.

 Using Timber Harvest Plans for Conservation Projects

-In order to implement this strategy Midpen will go through a public, environmental review and permitting process to have a timber harvest plan created.
+In order to implement this strategy, Midpen will develop an environmental review with public agencies and the interested public, and a subsequent permitting process with regulatory agencies to create a timber harvest plan that guides the restoration project.
 These plans are prepared by registered professional foresters and detail site-specific treatments for each forest stand to achieve desired ecological outcomes.
-The process for creating these plans typically takes two years with Cal Fire as the lead agency and includes a robust public process and inspection from local, state, and federal agencies prior to approval.
+The process for creating these plans typically takes two years with CAL FIRE as the lead agency and includes a robust public process and inspection from local, state and federal agencies prior to approval.

 Forests: A Powerful Tool for Climate Change Resilience